tsdk-monorepo/tsdkarc/tsdkarc-x/README.md

 ## Why use it / Pain points solved

 1. **No frontend-backend type gap**: Frontend doesn't need to manually define API types or rely on extra code generation steps.
-Server input and return types are automatically inferred to the frontend caller.
+Server input and return types are automatically inferred to the frontend caller, Include API call function, and React/Vue hooks(SWR/Tanstack Query).
 2. **No duplicate types & validation**: By integrating Zod, you get runtime validation on the server while directly inferring static types from the Schema (optional).
 Keeps runtime and static types in sync.
 3. **Messy context & dependency management**: Based on `tsdkarc`'s type-safe DI module system, it automatically infers types for databases, global middlewares, and request-level context.
 No more passing `any` around or manual type casting.
 4. **Framework lock-in**: Routes and business logic are decoupled from the underlying HTTP framework (like Express or Hono).
 You don't need to rewrite business code when switching frameworks.